gerald-tetteh/Stereobeats-Music-Player/README.md

-# StereoBeats *by* __Addo Develop__
+# Stereobeats *by* __Addo Develop__

-__StereoBeats__ is a music player built with flutter for android devices.
+__Stereobeats__ is a music player built with flutter for android devices.
 The music player is compatible with most audio formats and has been updated with the latest android features.
 The application requires permission to read and write to the device external storage.
 The permissions listed are required for the application to locate and edit audio file on the device.
 It also requires a permission to access the device bluetooth capabilities and modify audio settings.
 The application needs the permissions to detect when a bluetooth device has been connected or disconnected and to use the device equalizer.

 ## Permissions
 * __Read__ External Storage